 FIS.
-The Mapping Partner should include information from the community and carefully review aerial photographs of the study area to locate buried structures.
+The Mapping Partner should obtain and evaluate information from the community and carefully review aerial photographs of the study area to locate buried structures.
 For detailed guidance on evaluating buried structures for an FIS, see Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update (FEMA, 2007).